APPLY TO LUMOS

 Information about you and your academic history.

-Outline your proposed project, including your sponsoring organization, project location, travel dates, funding request, including a detailed budget; and the purpose and impact of your work.
+Outline your proposed project, including your sponsoring organization, project location, travel dates, level of proficiency in language spoken in your proposed location, funding request, including a detailed budget; and the purpose and impact of your work.
 You’ll also explain how your background has prepared you and how the project will benefit the host community.

 Upload project budget in the application